yix225/Buzz-app/docs/README-phase1.md

 ### `DESCRIPTION OF TESTS FOR EACH ROLE`
 **WEB:**
-- CASE: Anonymous Message Displaying Functionality
+- *CASE*: Anonymous Message Displaying Functionality

 - OBJECTIVE: Verify basic decoration of the web page shows and the anonymous message displaying functionality works correctly; meets the acceptance criteria specified in user story.